 Don't confuse modular homes with a mobile home.
 Mobile (manufactured) homes are factory-made, built on wheels, and delivered to the site attached to semi-trucks.
 They are single-story homes only, and come in one to three sections.
 Modular homes are also built in a factory, in sections, but these sections are placed on a flatbed by crane.
 They are then assembled on-site, also by crane.
 They can be one- or two-story homes.

-- Faster Construction: Unlike on-site built homes, where weather, inspection, and subcontracting delays are common, a modular home is built in a factory.
-The building time line is more precise.
+Unlike on-site built homes, where weather, inspections, and subcontracting delays are common, a modular home is built in a factory.
+The building timeline is more precise.
 The factory is set up as a large assembly line system in a controlled environment devoid of weather conditions.
 The system of inspections is scheduled based on a set process of construction.
 All supplies, building materials, and tools are in the factory.
 Subcontractors are not required.
 That speeds up the building process substantially and allows for an accurate finish date.

-- Land Requirements: Unlike a new home built on-site, the builder has already found the land, prepared it and is ready for you to buy.
+Unlike a new home built on-site, the builder has already found the land, prepared it, and it is ready for you to buy.
 Modular home ownership requires that you find the land, bring in the proper infrastructure such as water, a sewage system, and electricity.
 Some counties have specific zoning restrictions that do not allow modular homes to be imported into their communities.
-Modular homes have are labor intensive for owners.
+Modular homes are labor-intensive for owners.
 Costs can add up quickly; be sure to include that in the budget.